 Document360

-If you’re seeking an alternative to Slite, look no further than Document360.
 Document360 provides you with both an internal and external knowledge base for your users, highly appropriate for any kind of user.
-It’s easy to get started with, with WYSIWYG or Markdown support for users who want to quickly launch content creation.
+It’s easy to get started with WYSIWYG or Markdown support for users who want to quickly launch content creation.
 Document360 users don’t need to be technical specialists to create great documentation.

 You’ll enjoy using Document360 for its built-in capabilities for collaboration.
 Content producers can be assigned different roles depending on which stage they are at in creating content.
-Producing content is utterly simple, along with the streamlined user experience for end users of the knowledge base.
+Producing content is utterly simple with AI features, along with the streamlined user experience for end users of the knowledge base.
+Eddy- AI Assistant, will help you make an outline for a specific topic and generate article titles, which allows you to choose or revise article titles, changing the tone, summarize lengthy article contents in a few sentences to add an SEO meta description and more.

 Enterprise customers can benefit from Single Sign-on to prevent unauthorized users from accessing your knowledge base.
 Audit logs provide a detailed overview of the activity of knowledge base users making changes to the knowledge base.